intel/transfer-learning/notebooks/README.md

 # Transfer Learning Notebooks

-This directory has Jupyter notebooks that demonstrate transfer learning with models from the Model Zoo for Intel Architecture and other public model repositories using [Intel-optimized TensorFlow](https://pypi.org/project/intel-tensorflow/) and [Intel Extension for PyTorch](https://github.com/intel/intel-extension-for-pytorch).
+This directory has Jupyter notebooks that demonstrate transfer learning with models from public model repositories using [Intel-optimized TensorFlow](https://pypi.org/project/intel-tensorflow/) and [Intel Extension for PyTorch](https://github.com/intel/intel-extension-for-pytorch).